jrobledob/R2M_Colombia_banana_and_plantain/README.md

 To assign colors to a dataset `df` with crops ‘Banana’ and ‘Plantain’ and their respective levels and colors:

+#### `summarise_frequencies` Function

+**Description:**
+This function is designed to calculate and summarize frequencies within a dataset.
+It groups the data based on a set of primary columns, computes the total count per group, then groups the data again using a second set of columns to calculate the frequency and the average frequency.
+Finally, it averages these frequencies to derive a mean frequency for each unique combination in the second group.

+**Parameters:**

+- `data`: A data frame containing the dataset to be analyzed.
+- `first_group_cols`: A vector of column names from the data frame used for the initial grouping.
+- `second_group_cols`: A vector of column names from the data frame used for the subsequent grouping and frequency calculation.

+**Details:**
+The function utilizes `dplyr` functions for data manipulation.
+It first groups the data with `first_group_cols` and computes a total count for each group.
+The data is then regrouped using `second_group_cols`, where it calculates both the frequency and average frequency.
+The final operation is summarizing these results to find the mean of average frequencies for each group combination.

+**Returns:**
+A data frame containing the mean of average frequencies for each unique combination of `second_group_cols`.

+**Example Usage:**
+`summarise_frequencies(question_12_long, c(\"crop\", \"expert_in\"), c(\"crop\", \"expert_in\", \"Add_parameters_english\"))`

+#### `create_sankey` Function

+**Description:**
+This function creates a Sankey diagram from a given dataset.
+It prepares the data by selecting necessary columns and restructuring them for use in the Sankey diagram.
+Nodes are created from the source and target columns, and a Sankey diagram is generated using the `networkD3` package.

+**Parameters:**

+- `data`: A data frame containing the data for the Sankey diagram.
+- `source`: The name of the column in ‘data’ to be used as the source of the links.
+- `target`: The name of the column in ‘data’ to be used as the target of the links.
+- `value`: The name of the column in ‘data’ that provides values for the link widths.
+- `ColourScal`: A character string representing the JavaScript command for D3 color scale.

+**Details:**
+The function first selects the specified source, target, and value columns from the data.
+Then, it creates a set of nodes based on the unique values from the source and target columns.
+The source and target columns are mapped to these nodes, and the `sankeyNetwork` function from the `networkD3` package is used to create and print the Sankey diagram.

+**Returns:**
+A Sankey diagram visualizing the flow between different nodes as specified by the source and target, with the link widths proportional to the specified value.

+**Example Usage:**
+`# Assuming 'question_12_long_frequencies' is your dataset and 'ColourScal' is defined sankey <- create_sankey(   data = question_12_long_frequencies,   source = "expert_in",   target = "Add_parameters_english",   value = "freq_unique",   ColourScal = 'd3.scaleOrdinal().range(["#FDE725FF","#B4DE2CFF","#6DCD59FF","#35B779FF","#1F9E89FF","#26828EFF","#31688EFF","#3E4A89FF","#482878FF","#440154FF"])' )`

 ## Question 1: How many years of experience do you have in each department?

 ![](README_files/figure-gfm/question_1-1.png)<!-- -->![](README_files/figure-gfm/question_1-2.png)<!-- -->